scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

          {'x': 0}  ->  0
          {'x': 1}  ->  1}

-If the agent plays according to this optimal decision rule, we find that their expected utility is 1 using the code below.
+If the agent behaves according to this optimal decision rule, we find that their expected utility is 1 using the code below.
 On the final line, `expected_utility` accepts optional dictionaries to specify contexts and causal interventions.

 .. code-block:: python